Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Construction of

-\begin{rem} We could use the blow up sequences $\calF_\Var(X_x,D_x)$ instead of $f_x$'s in the construction of $\calF^{\le d}(X)$ (in other words, we could omit all empty blow ups in $f_x$'s).
+\begin{rem} To illustrate a certain flexibility (and non-canonicity) of the method, note that we could use the blow up sequences $\calF_\Var(X_x,D_x)$ instead of $f_x$'s in the construction of $\calF^{\le d}(X)$ (in other words, we could omit all empty blow ups in $f_x$'s).
 Although such choice would work as well, our construction seems to be more natural. \end{rem}

 It remains to check that $\calF^{\le d}$ is functorial.
-By Lemma \ref{compatlem} the operations of pushing forward, extending and merging of blow ups are compatible with a regular (and even flat) base change $h:(\tilX,\tilS)\to(X,S)$, and we claim that it follows easily that all intermediate constructions in our proof are functorial.
+By Lemma \ref{compatlem} the operations of pushing forward, extending and merging of blow ups are compatible with a regular (and even flat) base change $h\:\tilX\to X$, and we claim that it follows easily that all intermediate constructions in our proof are functorial.
 Indeed, the set of the maximal points of $h^{-1}(T)$ is exactly the set $\tilT$ of points of $\tilX^{\le d}$ over which $\calF^{\le d-1}(\tilX)$ is not a desingularization.
 Hence the Zariski closure of $\tilT$ coincides with $\oT\times_X\tilX$ in Extension 0, and therefore the blow up sequence $\calF^{\le d}_0$ is functorial.
 In the $i$-th Extension we have that $\tilW=W\times_X\tilX$ by inductive functoriality of $\calF^{\le d}_{i-1}$.
 Hence $\calF^{\le d-1}(\tilW)$ is a trivial extension of $\calF^{\le d-1}(W)\times_X\tilX$ by functoriality of $\calF^{\le d-1}$, and so $\calF_i^{\le d}$ is functorial.
 The last Extension is dealt with similarly. \end{proof}

 \begin{rem} The same proof actually applies to a more general situation, which might include, for example, schemes of arbitrary characteristic.
 Let $\gtC$ be a subcategory of $\QE_\reg$ which is closed under blow ups and taking subschemes.
-Define a category $\gtC_ $ as usually, i.e. the objects are pairs $(X,Z)$ with $X$ in $\gtC$ and $Z$ a Cartier divisor containing $X_\sing$ and isomorphic to a variety, and the morphisms are the regular ones.
+Define a category $\gtC_ $ as usually, i.e. the objects are pairs $(X,Z)$ with $X$ in $\gtC$ and $Z$ a Cartier divisor containing $X_\sing$ and isomorphic to a finite disjoint union of varieties, and the morphisms are the regular ones.
 Then the same argument as above shows that starting with a (strong) desingularization functor $\calF_\Var$ on $\gtC_ $ one can construct a (strong) desingularization functor $\calF$ on $\gtC$.
 Obviously, in the case of non-strong desingularization one can skip extensions $1\. n$. \end{rem}